credential-handler/authn.io/README.md

 * Map the `authn.localhost` hostname to your localhost.
 For example, edit `/etc/hosts` to map `authn.localhost` to `localhost`.

+* To enable service worker registration during development, install the insecure localhost CA found in `/ssl` into the browser you are using for development.
+The private key for this CA has been destroyed so the only certificate that will ever work with it is the `authn.localhost.crt` file provided in the repository.

 ### Running

 Run the following to start up a development server from the source directory: